Reception of WikiLeaks: United Nations

 In December 2010, the UN High Commissioner for Human Rights expressed her concern over the pressure that had been placed on banks, credit card companies and internet service providers to stop hosting WikiLeaks and close down its donation lines of credit.

-In a 2009 joint statement with the Organization of American States, a UN Special Rapporteur called on states and others to keep international legal principles in mind when responding to the release of the U.S. diplomatic cables by WikiLeaks.

 United States

-On 17 July 2010, Jacob Appelbaum spoke on behalf of WikiLeaks at the Hackers on Planet Earth conference in New York City, replacing Assange because of the presence of federal agents at the conference.
-Upon returning to the US from the Netherlands, on 29 July, Appelbaum was detained for three hours at the airport by US agents, according to anonymous sources.
-The sources told CNET that Appelbaum's bag was searched, receipts from his bag were photocopied, and his laptop computer was inspected, although in what manner was unknown.
-Appelbaum reportedly refused to answer questions without a lawyer present, and was not allowed to make a telephone call.
-His three mobile telephones were reportedly taken and not returned.
-On 31 July, he spoke at a Defcon conference and mentioned his telephone being "seized".
-After speaking, he was approached by two FBI agents and questioned.
-That month, a White House official told reporters "that WikiLeaks is not an objective news outlet but rather an organization that opposes US policy in Afghanistan."

 As of 2010, access to WikiLeaks was blocked in the United States Library of Congress and U.S. federal government staff were blocked from viewing the site.
 On 3 December 2010 the White House Office of Management and Budget sent a memorandum forbidding all unauthorised federal government employees and contractors from accessing classified documents publicly available on WikiLeaks and other websites.
 The U.S. Army, the Federal Bureau of Investigation, and the Justice Department were considering criminally prosecuting WikiLeaks and Assange "on grounds they encouraged the theft of government property", although former prosecutors said doing so would be difficult.
 According to a Daily Beast report, the Obama administration asked the UK, Germany, and Australia among others to also consider bringing criminal charges against Assange for the Afghan war leaks and to help limit Assange's travels across international borders.
 Columbia University students were warned by their Office of Career Services that the U.S. State Department had contacted the office in an email saying that the diplomatic cables which were released by WikiLeaks were "still considered classified" and that "online discourse about the documents 'would call into question your ability to deal with confidential information'".